KevinCheung2259/llm-inference-benchmarking/README.md

     This is caused by non-uniform request arrival patterns.
 According to queueing theory, when requests arrive non-uniformly (e.g., Poisson process with high variance), bursty requests can lead to temporary queue buildup, significantly increasing the average queuing time.

+- What is the detailed logging feature?

+    The `--detailed-logs` parameter enables real-time tracking of each request's performance metrics.
+Each request is assigned a unique ID, and detailed information including send time, TTFT, completion time, token counts, and processing times are recorded in a CSV file.
+This data is written in real-time to a `log/detailed_results_[timestamp].csv` file, allowing for detailed analysis of request performance patterns.

 Key parameters:
 - `--input`: Input log file path
 - `--replay-mode`: Replay mode (timestamp/qps)